 A Veteran is anyone who has served in the United States military or the National Guard.
-A retired Veteran is one who served for an entire career, usually for 20 years or more.
-If you register with the VA or Tricare, you could be eligible for medical care in Panama.
+A retired Veteran served for an entire career, usually for 20 years or more.
+Registering with the VA or Tricare could make you eligible for medical care in Panama.
 Learn how to register below and see additional information about hospitals where you can get care in Panama.

-In Panama retired and non-retired Veterans who were honorably discharged with a VA awarded disability of 0% to 100%, are covered under the VA Foreign Medical Program (FMP) in Panama.
-These Veterans are eligible for VA-FMP covered medical care and medication prescriptions in Panama at certain locations.
-The veteran must register with VA-FMP. https://www.va.gov/COMMUNITYCARE/programs/veterans/fmp/index.asp
+In Panama, retired and non-retired veterans honorably discharged with a VA-awarded disability of 0% to 100% are covered under the VA Foreign Medical Program (FMP).
+These Veterans are eligible for VA-FMP-covered medical care and medication prescriptions in Panama at certain locations.
+The veteran must register with VA-FMP.

-NOTE: If you DO NOT have VA awarded disabilities, you WILL NOT have VA medical coverage overseas.
-For this reason, you should visit your nearest Veteran Service Officer (VSO) for guidance and assistance if you believe you have service-connected disabilities to claim.
+NOTE: If you DO NOT have VA-awarded disabilities, you WILL NOT have VA medical coverage overseas.

-Spouses, dependent children, widows and widowers of non-retired veterans, that have been declared to be 100% total and permanently (T&P) disabled by VA, are also eligible for medical services and medications under the Civilian Health and Medical Program of the Department of Veterans Affairs (CHAMPVA). https://www.va.gov/COMMUNITYCARE/programs/dependents/champva/champva_eligibility.asp
+Spouses, dependent children, widows, and widowers of non-retired veterans who have been declared to be 100% total and permanently (T&P) disabled by the VA, are also eligible for medical services and medications under the Civilian Health and Medical Program of the Department of Veterans Affairs (CHAMPVA).

 The 100% T&P non-retired veteran and his dependents are also authorized DOD ID Cards for entry into military installations.
-They will have access to commissaries, PX/BX and MWR in some countries although they are not available in Panama.
+They will have access to commissaries, PX/BX, and MWR in some countries, although they are unavailable in Panama.

 MEDICARE